 Dislocation and subluxation (partial dislocation) are the telltale signs of instability.
 The shoulder may dislocate out the front (anterior), out the back (posterior) or out the bottom (inferior).

 The glenoid labrum is a firm, white structure that forms a ring around the glenoid cavity (the cup of the ball and socket shoulder joint).
-The labrum is triangular in shape in cross-section and thus deepens the socket of the shoulder.
+The labrum is triangular in cross-section and thus deepens the socket of the shoulder.
 It also provides a 'suction-cup' effect to the joint.
 These two functions mean that it is extremely important in providing a form of stability to the shoulder joint.

-When the tear is at the front of the shoulder (3 o'clock to 6 o'clock), it is called a Bankart tear:
+When the tear is at the front of the shoulder (3 o'clock to 6 o'clock), it is called a Bankart tear

 View of left shoulder with a SLAP-tear (Before repair)